 When an elderly person has Parkinson’s disease, muscle spasms sometimes lead to difficulty with swallowing.
 This means that the saliva they would normally swallow builds up and escapes through the corners of the mouth.
-If your loved one has difficulty controlling saliva, read on for Tampa senior care experts’ tips for managing saliva production.
+If your loved one has difficulty controlling saliva, read on for Clearwater senior care experts’ tips for managing saliva production.

 1. Clear Excess Saliva